mitthrawnuruodo/portfolio-assignment/README.md

 * About Me [with CV-style info]
 * Contact Me [with at least a contact form]

-Connect the site to a (new) Netlify site and add the Netlify-link to this Readme-file: (NAME OF YOUR SITE)[URL-TO-YOUR-SITE]
+Connect the site to a (new) Netlify site and add the Netlify-link to this Readme-file: [NAME OF YOUR SITE](URL-TO-YOUR-SITE)

 ## Requirements